NetChoice v. Bonta

 NetChoice v.
-Bonta is the name of two legal challenges, to California SB 976 and SB 1144.
-SB 976 is a law that requires social media companies to restrict access to social media feeds (termed "addictive feeds" in the bill text) from anyone under 18 absent parental consent.
-The law bars social media platforms from sending notifications to minors during nighttime hours year-round, as well as during school hours during the school year.
-It requires that minors' social media accounts receive the highest available privacy settings by default.
+Bonta is a 2025 legal case where NetChoice, a trade association of internet and social media companies, challenged California State Bill 976 and California State Bill 1144.
+State Bill 976 requires social media companies to restrict access to "addictive feeds" from minors without verifiable parental consent, bars social media platforms from sending notifications to minors during nighttime and school hours, and requires certain default privacy settings for minors' social media accounts.

 Legal history

-On November 12, 2024, NetChoice, a trade association of internet and social media companies, filed a lawsuit in United States District Court for the Northern District of California.
-They filed a motion for a Preliminary Injunction asking the court to block enforcement of the law before it took effect in January 2025.
+On November 12, 2024, NetChoice, a trade association of representing social media companies including YouTube, Facebook and Instagram, filed a lawsuit in the United States District Court for the Northern District of California.
+NetChoice requested a preliminary injunction to block enforcement of the law before it took effect in January 2025.

 A hearing was held on December 17, 2024.
-Judge Edward Davila expressed the view that the Justices in Moody v.
+Judge Edward Davila expressed the view that the justices in Moody v.
 NetChoice had divided views on social media feeds.
-Judge Davila denied NetChoice's motion for a Preliminary Injunction covering the addictive feeds, default settings, and age verifications provisions.
-Judge Davila granted NetChoice's request to block the notifications and disclosures provisions from taking effect.
-NetChoice then appealed the case and asked the court to block the entire law pending appeal.
-The court granted the request on January 2, 2025, and blocked SB 976 for 30 days.
+Judge Davila denied the motion for a preliminary injunction covering the addictive feeds, default settings, and age verification provisions, but granted the request to block the notification and disclosures provisions.

 Appeal

-On January 2, 2025, NetChoice appealed to the U.S Court of Appeals for the Ninth Circuit.
-NetChoice asked the 9th Circuit to extend the Injunction pending their appeal.
-A three-judge panel on the 9th Circuit granted this request on January 28.
+On January 2, 2025, NetChoice appealed the case to the U.S Court of Appeals for the Ninth Circuit.
+NetChoice asked the Ninth Circuit to extend the injunction pending their appeal.
+A three-judge panel on the Ninth Circuit granted this request on January 28.

-On April 2 a hearing was held.
-NetChoice argued that the law violated the First Amendment.
-Two of the judges appeared to be skeptical of NetChoice's arguments.
-Judge Ryan Nelson was skeptical, likening the impact of social media feeds on minors to tobacco.
-He also questioned whether NetChoice had the proper standing to sue.
-Judge William Fletcher told NetChoice that the analysis of the law might lean in the Government's favor because its purpose was to protect children.
-The third judge on the panel Michael Hawkins did not indicate how he would rule.
-In September 2025 the U.S Court of Appeals for the Ninth Circuit ruled 3-0 in an opinion written by Circuit Judge Ryan Nelson ruled that the district court was correct in denying NetChoice's Preliminary Injunction as to the law's addictive feeds provision and subjected the private mode provision of law which one of the default settings provisions for the law to intermediate scrutiny and found that it survived it, however the court reversed the district court's decision with blocking the ability to view likes on posts for minors without parental consent.
+On April 2, 2025, a hearing was held where NetChoice argued that the law violated the First Amendment.
+Judges Ryan Nelson and William Fletcher appeared skeptical of NetChoice's arguments.
+Judge Nelson likened the impact of social media feeds on minors to tobacco, and questioned whether NetChoice had the proper standing to sue.
+Judge Fletcher stated that analysis of the law might lean in the government's favor because its purpose was to protect children.
+The third judge on the panel, Michael Hawkins, did not indicate how he would rule.

+In September 2025, in an opinion written by Judge Nelson, the Ninth Circuit ruled 3–0 that the district court was correct in denying NetChoice's preliminary injunction as to the law's addictive feeds provision.
+The court also found that law's provision requiring companies to create a feature stopping strangers from viewing or replying to childrens' posts survived intermediate scrutiny.
+However, the Ninth Circuit blocked the law's provision requiring like and share counts to be hidden on minors' posts absent parental consent, finding it likely to be unconstitutional.